ppschwar/BrainStationCapstone/README.md

 ## CONCLUSION / LEARNINGS / NEXT STEPS
 -This was a fun project to test myself and what I've learned over the past few months.
 While I didn't find any significance in whether trading for an all-star would offer a team any significant difference in their chances of winning the Stanley Cup, I definitely learned plenty, and look forward to further exploring this question.
 Some key takeaways include getting a real example of how much work often needs to be done with data in effort to try and prove a hypothesis.
 I look forward to continue improving my coding skills while diving further into a second portion of the project in effort to define an 'all-star' and a 'role-player' on statistics rather than solely whether a player was voted into an all-star game.
 Taking more factors into consideration should offer far more into a players value rather than whether they were the best or most popular player on their team.

+#### CONTENTS
+-Data contains csv files used in or derived from Python Notebooks -Notebooks contains coding work and analysis, as well as work done modeling -Presentation contains the final presentation for class